isomerpages/mlaw-corp/_covid19/06-C-Supporting-docu.md

 All parties are to keep all information or documents disclosed by any party, or any matters discussed during the proceedings before the Assessor, **confidential**.
 The parties **must not disclose** the information or documents to any third party.

 Examples of the documents that may be relevant for each category of contract can be found below.
+* Lease or Licence of Non-Residential Property
+* Option to Purchase Given by Housing Developer, or Sales and Purchase Agreement between Purchaser and Housing Developer, for Residential Property
+* Hire-Purchase or Conditional Sales Agreement
+* Rental Agreements of Commercial Equipment
+* Loans by Banks and Finance Companies to Singapore SMEs
+* Event or Tourism-Related Contracts
+* Construction or Supply Contract, or Related Performance Bond

 **A.	Lease or licence of non-residential property**
 *	Lease or licence agreement, letter of offer or offer to let, together with a copy of all applicable terms and conditions